USDA Loan Closing Costs: What They Cover And What Can Be Rolled Into Your Loan

 In addition to running programs promoting food safety, nutrition and agriculture, the U.S. Department of Agriculture is also known for its home loan program, which offers affordable home loans to those in eligible rural or suburban areas.

+Although Rocket Mortgage® doesn’t offer USDA loans at this time, we want you to be aware of the different mortgage options that may be available to you.
 Let’s take a look at what’s included in USDA loan closing costs and the options borrowers have for covering these costs.

 What Is A USDA Loan?